Charts

 where:

-• type="bar" specifies the type of chart and model specifies the data model for the chart.
+specifies the data model for the chart.

-The model may be declared within the view xml, or reference a class extending ChartModel.
-The model may also nominate a module query (perhaps to include filtering) as the basis of the data for the chart.
+(perhaps to include filtering) as the basis of the data for the chart.

 <chart type="line" modelName="UserActivityModel"/>